Digital-Vault/GroceryApp/README.md

 ### Front-End Technologies

 This project will be written in [Dart](https://dart.dev/), a client-optimized programming language and will utilize the [Flutter](https://flutter.dev/) mobile application framework.
-We chose flutter because it is backed by Google, has well written documentation and allows us to target both Android and IOS platforms with a single code base.
+We chose Flutter because it is backed by Google, has well written documentation and allows us to target both Android and IOS platforms with a single code base.
 This will save us a considerable amount of work and time compared to writing native Android and IOS applications separately.
-Additionally, [Flutter](https://flutter.dev/) integrates with [Firebase](https://firebase.google.com/) which is where we will host our data.
+Additionally, Flutter integrates with [Firebase](https://firebase.google.com/) which is where we will host our data.

 The design philosophy of this application will follow the [Material](https://material.io/design/) design language, which emphasizes flexible, intuitive and aesthetic visual layouts.
 This ensures that the User Interface (UI) is consistent throughout our application.
 Flutter includes many pre-made Material components that reduces our implementation time.